Child Protection Policies

 Use positive, non-violent methods to manage children’s behavior;

-Raise any concerns of inappropriate behavior immediately.
+Raise any concerns about inappropriate behavior immediately.
 Immediately report any of the following to the Program Coordinator and the Program Manager*:

 In addition, within and outside their work environments at all times, EPI representatives must not: